patrick-jones/ispyrecipes/README.md

 # ISpyRecipes

+This is a small sample application that I wrote to explore React native development.
-A react-native app that allows you to get recipe suggestions by snapping a photo of food with your camera.
+The app allows you to get recipe suggestions by snapping a photo of food with your camera.
 It is currently only built/tested under Android, but in theory should run on iOS also.